pdickson2/pdickson2.github.io/index.md

 # Open Source GIS GitHub

-A compilation of my work in GEOG 323: Open Source GIS at Middlebury College.
+Hi!
+My name is Paige Dickson.
+This is a compilation of my work in GEOG 323: Open Source GIS at Middlebury College with Joseph Holler.

 ### Assignment 1: FOSS4G Review